codeslash21/git-bash/command.md

 - `git fetch` - to fetch all the changes made on remote repository to local repo.
 It will not merge the chnages.
 - `git pull` - to fetch and merge the changes made on remote repo and it also cause merge conflict depending upon the changes.
 Its basically combiination of fetch and merge command.
 It update only the active branch in local repo.
 - `git pull --all` - to update all the tracking branch.
+- `git branch --set-upstream-to=<remote reference>/<branch> <local branch>` - to set tracking information for the local branch with desired remote branch.
+To use `git pull` command its needed if not done already, but if we used before `git clone` or `git push` command then its not needed as tracking is laready set for the active branch.
+Otherwise we have to use `git pull <remote reference> <remote branch>`.
 - `git remote show origin` - to details about the remote reference origin.
 - `git show [ssh commit id]` - to show details about that particular commit.
 We can get this commit id from github also if we are interested in particular commit in github and here to mention that local repo should have that commit.
 - `git fetch -p` - to remove the local stale reference of dead branch on github.
 After merging we still have reference to that remote branch and even after deleting that remote branch.